daltonh/arb/readme.md

 By combining gfortran with the UMFPACK sparse linear solver, arb can be run using freely available GPL licensed software.
 Installation utilises the package manager for each operating system, using macports on OsX.

+## Getting started

-Further details about how to install and run arb are given in [the online manual](http://bunyip.chemeng.unimelb.edu.au:8000/introduction/index.html).
+Further details about how to install and run arb are given in [the Getting Started section in the online manual](http://bunyip.chemeng.unimelb.edu.au:8000/getting_started/index.html).

+## Contributors

+arb was originally devised by Dalton Harvie, but is now a open-source collaborative project.
+In addition to the public master branch housed on the github, development of arb is mainly conducted using a private git repository.
+Please contact for access if you want to contribute to the development of arb.

-# Licence
+## Licence

 arb is released under the [GNU General Public License](http://www.gnu.org/licenses/gpl.html).
-Full details of the licence are in the [arb licence file](<<<arbroot>>>/licence/arb_licence.txt).
+Full details of the licence are in the [arb licence file](http://bunyip.chemeng.unimelb.edu.au:8000/arb_files/licence/arb_licence.txt).